Chamberlain-Zhang/Paper/Loss.md

 $$

 where $\epsilon$ is a small constant for numerical stability, and $x$ and $\hat x$ are input and output respectively.
-The log loss term is used for highlighting the difference between input and output.
+The log loss term is used for highlighting the differences between small values of input and output.